wanghaisheng/responsive-landing-page-starter/README.md

 # node bin/blog

 # ?
 What's the title for this post? <max 70 chars> Your post title goes here!
 # ?
-What's the description? <max 240 chars> A post description that shouod be less than 240 characters
+What's the description? <max 240 chars> A post description that should be less than 240 characters
 # ?
 What's the category?
 Tutorial
 # ?
 Who's the author?
 Luke Oliff
 # ?
 Enable comments?
 Yes